5 Questions to Ask Before Buying Marketing Automation Software

 Today’s business world is dominated by digital marketing and online sales.
 Whether you’re a retail company or an e-commerce professional, you need to optimize the online side of your business to be successful.
 That means leveraging digital marketing and data analysis to run streamlined, effective campaigns.

 Most importantly, you need robust data collection.
-Good data collection and incisive analysis of that data will enable you to launch automated advertising campaigns, personalised to your prospects and customers.
+Good data collection and incisive analysis of that data will enable you to launch automated advertising campaigns, personalized to your prospects and customers.

 But if you’re going to shell out money for software, you need to make sure you’re buying a solution that’s right for your business.
 That solution might not actually be full marketing automation software – a more streamlined customer data platform, combined with an email service provider, can often accomplish the same goals at a fraction of the cost.

 We’ve compiled 5 essential questions to ask yourself before making a buying decision.
 These questions will help you discover common pitfalls of using marketing software, how to avoid them, and how to choose the right solution for your business.

 It’s important to remember that digital marketing is built on a foundation of data.
 With today’s tools, there is an abundance of data waiting to be collected, and how that data is utilized and presented is the foundation of marketing automation software’s usefulness.

 First, consider your company’s data.
 Have you used a few different systems for marketing and email automation in the past?
 If so, your data might be a convoluted mix of a few formats, or it might be siloed into different databases.
 You might not even have access to all of it.